Nischala258/Nischala_LanGraph_MAT496/README.md

 We learn how to make a typeDict and DataClass and how to pass them to state and invoke the Graph.
 We also learn how to do the above with Pydantic which can validate the data.

 **Tweak:** Changed mood to places (Mumbai and Delhi).

+## Lesson 2:
+We learn how InvalidErrorUpdate gives and error when there’s an ambiguity in the code.
+We use reducers to avoid errors and give instructions to the state.
+We can also custom design these reducer functions.
+We learnt about MessageState and add_messages (reducer) .
+We see how we can use message ids to re write and remove messages.

+**Tweaks:**  Changed the variables and the operation.
+Changed the messages and the ids (from numbers to letters).